Azathothep/neon/README.md

 Query query = new Query<ComponentA>([ filter1, filter2 ]);
 ```

 The `FilterTerm.MightHave` is used to specify one of the type parameters to be optional.
-Thus, in the enumerable result of your query, the component reference might be null.
+Thus, in the enumerable result of your query, the component reference of the optional type might be null.

 The `FilterTerm.HasNot` will specify to skip any entity that have the target component.
-However, if the component is also present in the type parameters of the `Query`, **it won't take the filter into account**.
+However, if the component is also present in the type parameters of the `Query`, **the filter will be discarded**.

 ```c#
 Query query = new Query<ComponentA, ComponentB>( [ new QueryFilter<ComponentB>(FilterTerm.MightHave) ]); // the returned ComponentB references might be null